LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 To help us, we can use the following list of rules:

-- *Step 1:* When the dimensions of two arrays do not match, NumPy will expand the one with fewer dimensions by adding dimension(s) on the left of the existing dimensions.
+- *Step 1:* When the dimensions of two arrays do not match, NumPy will expand the one with fewer dimensions by adding dimension(s) *on the left of the existing dimensions*.
   - For example, if `a -> (3, 3)` and `b -> (3,)`, then broadcasting will add a dimension to the left so that `b -> (1, 3)`;
   - If `a -> (2, 2, 2)` and `b -> (2, 2)`, then broadcasting will add a dimension to the left so that `b -> (1, 2, 2)`;
   - If `a -> (3, 2, 2)` and `b -> (2,)`, then broadcasting will add two dimensions to the left so that `b -> (1, 1, 2)` (you can also see this process as going through *Step 1* twice).